paulrobertlloyd/paulrobertlloyd-v4/src/_content/discussions/2009-06-29-social_media_icons.md

   content: |
     Greetings Paul:

     Thanks so much for these great icons.
-I'd like to suggest one for PayPal.
+I’d like to suggest one for PayPal.

     Kind regards.